-As with other subjects such as road safety, maths or painting, information about sexuality should be given in an age appropriate response.
-One or two lessons are not enough.
+As with other subjects such as road safety or maths, information about sexuality should be given in an age-appropriate response.
+One or two conversations are not enough.
 Information needs to be continually reinforced.
 Don't worry.
 Whatever age your children are, it's never too late to start.
 Let them know this is an important subject and one that you are happy to talk to them about.